John Simon, 1st Viscount Simon: The Battle of Cable Street

+Other issues

 Simon also played a key role behind the scenes in the 1936 Abdication Crisis.
 In 2013 it was revealed that he was so worried about the behaviour of King Edward VIII that he ordered the bugging of his telephone line.

 He was one of the signatories to the Anglo-Egyptian Treaty of 1936.
 He also introduced the Factories Act 1937.